 Think of it like a car, plane, or any other machine, where if there is even one little problem the entire system could be compromised.

 So how do we make sure that our kinetic chain is well cared for and functioning properly?
 By starting with functional fitness instead of going right for the good stuff, getting our feet wet before we jump off the high dive straight into the deep end.

 There are three levels of fitness that each person should try to hit before they can be considered fully fit: Stabilization, Strength, and Power (click here to see diagram).

 At the stabilization level, we are trying to make sure that our muscles are balanced, and that none of them are working too hard or not working hard enough.
-Generally, when we throw out our backs or have injury after not having exercised for a while, we have a problem in this area.
+Generally, when we throw out our backs or have injury after not having exercised for a while, it's because we have a problem in this area.

 At the strength level, we start to lift weights, we begin to increase our cardio endurance, and we begin to see some real results from our training beyond just our functional ability to move around.

 At the power level, we are finally able to lift heavy weights, sprint, and build up our kinetic chain to attack any fitness obstacle in our way.

 As we go up each level, our fitness level increases, allowing us to do more and more and get the most out of our body.
 We can't skip a step, or we won't be able to achieve that optimum level that we all want.
 If you follow me every week, I'll help you climb up each level until we reach the top of the chain.

 Now that we know the foundation of what we are trying to do, we can start to take control of our health and fitness and make sure we don't just look fit, but that we ARE functionally fit.

 Thanks for reading, I hope you learned a little bit more about how to progress through your workouts.